Views: 156 Author: Site Editor Publish Time: 2025-07-18 Origin: Site

 In these applications, “just working” is not enough.
 What users truly need is an IK10 touchscreen that remains precise and reliable under extreme industrial conditions.

-If you're building equipment that requires ATEX compliance, contact us for free technical consultation and full specifications of our IK10-rated solutions .
+If you are developing equipment for hazardous environments, contact us today for a free technical consultation and full specifications of our IK10-rated solutions.